Where to see leopard in Botswana?

 Where: Okavango Delta

-Leopards are found throughout and the Okavango Delta.
-With its riverine environment combining tall grasses, dense large trees and high prey numbers makes it the perfect habitat to hide, hunt and thrive in the numbers they do today.
+Leopards are found throughout and Okavango Delta.
+Its riverine environment, combining tall grasses, dense large trees and high prey numbers, makes it the perfect habitat to hide, hunt and thrive in the numbers they do today.

 My Hotspots in the Okavango Delta

-Some of my best leopard sightings have been in, Khwai and the Kwara concession.
-I think this is most likely down to the numbers of eyes looking for them.
+Some of my best leopard sightings have been in Khwai and the Kwara concession.
+I think this is most likely down to the number of eyes looking for them.

-In the Kwara concession, both Splash Camp and Kwara Camp are owned and run by Kwando Safaris who have a guide and tracker set up.
-This is rare for camps in Botswana where you usually just have a guide.
-Two pairs of trained eyes looking greatly increases your chances of coming across and spotting sightings of interest.
+In the Kwara concession, both Splash Camp and Kwara Camp are owned and run by Kwando Safaris, who have a guide and tracker set up.
+This is rare for camps in Botswana, where you usually just have a guide.
+Two pairs of trained eyes greatly increase your chances of coming across and spotting sightings of interest.

-Khwai is similar and although the camps are not using guides and trackers, the Khwai community concession is open to a number of camps and self-drive vehicles.
+Khwai is similar, and although the camps are not using guides and trackers, the Khwai community concession is open to a number of camps and self-driving vehicles.

-The increased numbers make the leopards more comfortable around vehicles and greatly improves the chances of coming across them or someone else who has seen them.
-Camps operating in this area are Machaba Camp, Little Machaba, Khwai tented, Khwai Bush Camp and Khwai River Camp, as well as the community run campsites for self-drives.
+The increased numbers make the leopards more comfortable around vehicles and greatly improve the chances of coming across them or someone else who has seen them.
+Camps operating in this area are Machaba Camp, Little Machaba, Khwai Tented, Khwai Bush Camp, and Khwai River Camp, as well as the community-run campsites for self-drives.

 Leopard in tree